 When the

 couldn’t understand.
-It turned out that his hearing aid didn’t pick up the
+It turned out his hearing aid didn’t pick up soft-spoken voices, but I didn’t know that at the time.
+He

 arms and smoldered.
 The other official returned.
 He sat down and put his hand

 on top of our pile of passports.
-That left me face to face with two big guys
+That left me face to face with two big guys, our fate under their palms, and two people I barely knew rudely ignoring

-behind the desk a large hand-painted relief map of the island showed our
+A large hand-painted relief map of the island showed our

 location.
 I asked where to buy carburetor cleaner, casually mentioning that the